 Let’s get right to it.
 Your butt matters.
 So much so that I can predict much of your physical fitness potential by how much you can engage, squeeze, and contract your precious tush.

-It’s ostensibly bad for business for me to go around squeezing my client’s rear ends to see if their glutes are contracted.
-Realizing the importance of the glutes, some trainers legitimately do palpitate their client’s rumps.
-I don’t need to do this because 1.)
-I don’t want to get slapped.
-2) Whether you have strong healthy glutes, or they’re asleep at the wheel, plenty of Squats and Swings are in your future.
+It’s ostensibly bad for business for me to go around squeezing my client’s rear ends to see if their glutes are contracted tight.
+Realizing the importance of the role of the glutes to good health, some trainers legitimately do palpitate their client’s glutes to see if they’re “active” or not.
+I don’t need to do this because whether you have strong healthy glutes, or they’re asleep at the wheel, plenty of Squats and Swings are in your future.

 I know something about you and your bum.
 Here it is- I know that you’re not squeezing your glutes as hard as you could be, or should be, while engaged in KB Swings.